We first give a short intuition of how Livewire, the framework of the new front-end, works.

 Methods of the component can be callable by using additional HTML attributes.

-For example in resources/views/livewire/components/modules/album.php
+For example in resources/views/livewire/pages/gallery/albums.php

 the attribute wire:click="login"